rethinkdb/docs/api/javascript/manipulating-tables/get_write_hook.md

 # Description #

-Get the write hook of this table.
-If a write hook exists the result is an object of the following form:
+Gets the write hook of this table.
+If a write hook exists, the result is an object of the following form:

 ```js
 {